Car

 With

-we start the simulation and get back control after 5 ticks.
+we start the simulation and get back control after 5 simulated minutes.
 A component called main is defined under the hood to get access to the main process.

 When we run this program, we get the following output (displayed as table for convenience):